ibexa/documentation-user/docs/personalization/content_types.md

 |Different content types share the scenario and model configuration|yes|yes|no|
 |Required Recommender Edition|single advanced|-|multiple basic|

+### Content types and scenarios

 If multiple content types are enabled, for every scenario that should recommend a specific type, you must enable this output type.
 For more information about scenario configuration, see [Scenarios](scenarios.md).

-For more information about fetching recommendations, see [Recommendation API](https://doc.ibexa.co/en/master/guide/personalization/developer_guide/recommendation_api) in developer documentation.